glxxyz/gohanzi/README.md

 # Getting Started

-Run a test server with, from within gohanzi/ and navigate to http://localhost:8080/
+Run a test server from project root then navigate to http://localhost:8080/

 ```
 go run main.go